Hana Kimura: Legacy and tributes

 On the day of Kimura's death, several professional wrestling companies such as New Japan Pro-Wrestling, National Wrestling Alliance, Ring of Honor, All Elite Wrestling, Impact Wrestling, among other companies sent their condolences.
-During AEW's Double or Nothing pay-per-view event, they paid tribute to Kimura and Shad Gaspard (who also died that same week).
+During AEW's Double or Nothing pay-per-view event, they paid tribute to Kimura and Shad Gaspard, who died that same week.

-On the May 27 episode of WWE NXT, Io Shirai and commentator Mauro Ranallo paid tribute to Hana with the following phrase: "Hana was one of the most talented female wrestlers in the world, and I was looking forward to watching her grow to see how far she could go," Io began.
-"I will always remember her smile that would brighten up any room she walked into.
+On the May 27, 2020 episode of WWE NXT, Io Shirai and commentator Mauro Ranallo paid tribute to Kimura.
+Shirai said, "Hana was one of the most talented female wrestlers in the world, and I was looking forward to watching her grow to see how far she could go.
+I will always remember her smile that would brighten up any room she walked into.
 It is so important that we all love and treat each other with respect."
 On the May 29 episode of WWE SmackDown, Sasha Banks wore a black armband that said "HANA" in white letters.
-At NXT TakeOver: In Your House, Dakota Kai sported pink hair that she confirmed was dyed as a tribute to Kimura.

-On June 21, World Wonder Ring Stardom had its first event during the COVID-19 pandemic and before the event, they paid tribute to Kimura with all the wrestlers around the ringside area for a ten-bell salute.
+On the June 2 episode of WWE Raw, Kairi Sane wrote a message on her umbrella that read "花ちゃん、ありがとう" ("Hana-chan, thank you").
+At NXT TakeOver: In Your House on June 7, Dakota Kai sported pink hair that she confirmed was dyed as a tribute to Kimura.
+On June 21, World Wonder Ring Stardom had its first event during the COVID-19 pandemic; before the event, they paid tribute to Kimura with all the wrestlers at ringside for a traditional ten-bell salute.
 Kimura's fellow Terrace House cast member Peppe drew her in the third volume of his manga series Mingo, which was released on July 10.

-On the September 3 episode of AEW Dynamite, professional wrestler Kenny Omega wore a Hana Kimura shirt on what would've been her 23rd birthday.
-The shirt was released on Pro Wrestling Tees with all the proceeds going to Hana's mother, Kyoko.
+On the September 3 episode of AEW Dynamite, Kenny Omega wore a Hana Kimura shirt on what would have been her 23rd birthday.
+The shirt was released on Pro Wrestling Tees with all the proceeds going to Kimura's mother.
+At NJPW's Battle in the Valley on February 18, 2023, Mercedes Moné (formerly known as Sasha Banks) again paid homage to Kimura by wearing an outfit similar to what Kimura wore after leaving Oedo Tai.

-On June 14, 2022, Japan's parliament passed a law in which "online insults" were punishable by one year in response to Kimura's online bullying.
-Offenders convicted of online insults can be jailed for up to one year, or fined 300,000 yen (about $2,200).
+In response to Kimura's online bullying, Japan's parliament passed a new "online insults" law in June 2022.
+Offenders convicted of online insults can be jailed for up to one year or fined ¥300,000 ($2,200).

-Hana Kimura Memorial annual shows
+Memorial shows

-On March 31, 2021, Kyoko Kimura, Hana's mother launched the non-profit Remember Hana, an anti-bullying organization.
-As a result, the "Hana Kimura Memorial" events series commenced on May 23, 2021, with the Hana Kimura Memorial Show, "Matane."
-The second show, "Bagus", took place on May 23, 2022.
+On March 31, 2021, Kyoko Kimura launched the anti-bullying non-profit organization Remember Hana.
+As a result, the annual Hana Kimura Memorial Show series commenced on May 23, 2021.